 - Remember which direction the battery is installed.
 Usually the engraved side, the positive side, is face up.
-Remove the battery from the main board.
+Remove the battery from the system board.

-- Call a local computer supply store to see if a replacement is available.
-Use the inscriptions on the battery to answer questions the computer supply store asks.
+- Call a local computer supply store to see if a replacement battery is available.
+Use the inscriptions on the battery to describe the battery.

 - Acquire the battery and replace it in the same socket it was removed from.
 Make sure the new battery is installed in exactly the same orientation as the previous battery.